 Stockholm (City of)'s score of 38 is higher than 97% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, Stockholm (City of) has not reported specific carbon emissions figures in kg CO2e.
 However, the city has set ambitious climate commitments aimed at significantly reducing its carbon footprint.
-Stockholm's Climate Action Plan outlines a target to reduce emissions by 80% by 2030 compared to 2010 levels, with a particular focus on the transport sector, which accounts for approximately half of the city's emissions.
-This initiative is part of a broader vision for Stockholm to become climate-positive by 2030 and fossil-free by 2040.
-These commitments encompass all scopes of emissions, indicating a comprehensive approach to tackling climate change.
-The city's proactive stance reflects its dedication to sustainability and environmental responsibility, positioning Stockholm as a leader in climate action within the region.
+The transport sector, which is responsible for approximately half of Stockholm's emissions, is a primary focus for reduction efforts.
+The city aims to achieve an 80% reduction in emissions by 2030 compared to 2010 levels.
+This target is part of a broader vision for Stockholm to become climate-positive by 2030 and fossil-free by 2040.
+These commitments reflect a comprehensive approach to tackling climate change, encompassing all scopes of emissions.
+The city's initiatives underscore its dedication to sustainable urban development and environmental stewardship.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Stockholm (City of) is not committed to any reduction initiatives we track.
+Stockholm (City of) is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.